| | |

 characters reveal the breadth of U.S. impact on ordinary people's

 lives around the world.
+Visit the

 "firstPix" Press Release